-Shaw, is the principal town within the Middle Porter Bayou Watershed.
-There are a few small business within the town but the principal industry in the watershed is production agriculture.
-In addition to row crop agriculture, catfish farming is an important contributor to the economy of Sunflower County, and occurs in the Porter Bayou watershed (MSU 2009).
+There are a handful of small businesses within Shaw, however the lifeblood of the watershed is production agriculture.
+In addition to row crop agriculture, catfish farming is an important contributor to the economy of Sunflower County, and occurs but is diminishing in the Porter Bayou watershed (MSU 2009).
 The Delta region of Mississippi where Porter Bayou is located is classified as economically depressed.
 The estimated 2008 median household income for Bolivar County (\$28,779) and Sunflower County (\$28,266) were both below the state median household income (\$37,818), and were in the lowest 11% of the state2.

 Figure 2.2.
-Land use map of Middle Porter Bayou Watershed
+Land use map of Porter Bayou watershed